tcltk/tklib/modules/tsw/README.txt

 You can use the "switchstate" subcommand of the Tcl command associated with a toggleswitch to change or query the widget's switch state.
 By using the "-command" configuration option, you can specify a script to execute whenever the switch state of the widget gets toggled.
+For compatibility with the ttk::checkbutton, toggleswitch widgets also support the "-offvalue", "-onvalue", and "-variable" options.

 How to Get It?
 --------------